chonho/incubator-singa/rnn2.md

 ### RnnlmWordParserLayer

 #### Configuration
 This layer is in charge of reading word records from RnnlmDataLayer and then passes the records to the neuron layers above.
-We will configure the name, type and srclayers for this parser layer.
+We will configure the "name", "type" and "srclayers" for this parser layer.
 More details of this layer's configuration can be seen in [job.conf][6].

 #### Functionality
-In setup phase, this layer obtains the window size and vocabulary size from its source layer RnnlmDataLayer, and then reshape the data in this layer specific to its functionality.
+In setup phase, this layer obtains the window size and vocabulary size from its source layer (i.e., RnnlmDataLayer) and then reshapes the data in this layer specific to its functionality.

     void RnnlmWordparserLayer::Setup(){
         windowsize_ = static_cast<RnnlmDataLayer*>(srclayers_[0])->windowsize();	//Obtain window size